Sequential stratified inference for the mean: Discussion and conclusions

-Finding (approximately) Kelly-optimal selections that minimize the expected sample size (rather than the expected stopping time) is an important open challenge for sequential stratified inference.
-We conjecture that when the selections do not depend on the intersection null, this problem is approximately solved by greedy strategies like the one we examined.
+Finding selections that minimize the expected sample size rather than the expected stopping time is an open challenge.
+We conjecture that when the selections must be fixed across the union, this problem is approximately solved by greedy selection strategies like the one we examined.

-Another direction for research is to evaluate the performance of TSMs targeting regret rather than Kelly-optimality \citep{orabona22} and leveraging optimal portfolio theory \citep{cover91}.
-If the analyst posits a prior on the alternative, the method of mixtures can be used to construct the GRO $E$-value for unstratified sampling \citep{grunwaldEtal24}.
-The prior affects the efficiency (sample size) but not the frequentist validity of the test.
-Generalizing the method of mixtures to stratified inference may lead to efficient UI-TSs.
+Another direction for research is to implement and evaluate methods that leverage universal portfolios \citep{cover91, orabona2023tight}.
+Relatedly, the method of mixtures could be used to construct a GRO $E$-process by assuming a prior over the alternative \citep{grunwaldEtal24}.
+The concentration of the prior around the true alternative affects the efficiency but not the validity of the test.
+Applying these tools to I-TSMs could produce efficient UI-TSs.

-The UI-TSs we consider combine (independent) stratumwise $E$-values by multiplication, which is optimal when every $E$-value is larger than 1 \citep{VovkWang2021}.
-However, that condition can be difficult to ensure unless the stratumwise test supermartingales are allowed to depend on the intersection null.
-It may also be fruitful to consider combining functions other than the product.
-Other ways of testing the intersection hypothesis (e.g., combining $E$-values by averaging or combining $P$-values using Fisher's combining function) may allow for consistent inference without much additional fuss \citep{SpertusStark2022}.
-Indeed, \citet{cho_peeking_2024} show that average combining can lead to a test of power~1 and computationally tractable optimization over the union of intersection nulls.\footnote{ See \citep{ekEtal23} for an example of adaptively reweighted averaging of $E$-values to test intersection hypotheses. } However, in initial simulations comparing different combining functions, product combining tended to dominate averaging and Fisher combining unless the stratum-level TSMs were chosen very poorly.
+The UI-TSs we consider combine (independent) stratumwise $E$-values by multiplication, which is optimal when every $E$-value is larger than~1 \citep{VovkWang2021}.
+In line with that theory, we found that product combining tends to dominate other combining methods in preliminary simulation studies.
+However, other ways of combining might be sharper in some cases.
+For instance, Fisher's combining function can provide consistent inference without clever betting \citep{SpertusStark2022}. \citet{cho_peeking_2024} show that average combining leads to a test of power~1 and computationally tractable optimization over the union of intersection nulls.
+(Also see \citep{ekEtal23} for an example of adaptively reweighted $E$-value averaging.)
+Such methods are more robust than product combining when some $E$-processes are shrinking.